 Also in the 2020 time frame, GPU manufacturers all but stopped making $200 GPUs.
 It’s more profitable for them to put that capacity toward GPUs that cost $400 or more.
 And if they leave money on the table, their shareholders get very cranky.

 That $50 CPU would team up very nicely with a $200 GPU and a few supplemental parts to make a very nice PC that could sell for $400 to $500.
 But when they can’t keep up with demand for $400 GPUs, there’s no reason for them to bother with the $200 price point.
+When parts are scarce, it behooves you to make the expensive stuff instead of the cheap stuff.

 It’s possible, even likely, that is a temporary situation.
 But it is holding prices up when history says prices should be trending down.
 Anomalies happen sometimes.